PlayFab/MpsPowershell/MpsPowershell/docs/New-PfBuildWithProcess.md

 ```

 ### -InstrumentationConfiguration
-The instrumentation configuration for the build.
+The instrumentation configuration for the Build.
+Used only if it is a Windows Build.
 To construct, see NOTES section for INSTRUMENTATIONCONFIGURATION properties and create a hash table.

 ```yaml